Jalen Green

-Jalen Romande Green (born February 9, 2002) is an American professional basketball player for the Houston Rockets of the National Basketball Association (NBA).
+Jalen Romande Green (born February 9, 2002) is an American professional basketball player for the Phoenix Suns of the National Basketball Association (NBA).
 He was a consensus five-star recruit and the best shooting guard in the 2020 class, with ESPN ranking him number one overall.
 He finished his high school career at Prolific Prep in Napa, California, and he chose to forgo college basketball to join the NBA G League Ignite team in its inaugural season.
 Green has won three gold medals with the United States at the junior level and was named Most Valuable Player (MVP) of the 2018 FIBA Under-17 World Cup.
 Green was selected by the Houston Rockets with the second overall pick in the 2021 NBA draft.
-He is the third player in the NBA of Filipino descent, following Jordan Clarkson and Raymond Townsend.
+He is the third player in the NBA of Filipino descent, following Raymond Townsend and Jordan Clarkson.

 Early life

-Green was born in Merced, California.
-He grew up in Livingston, California.
-When Green was in third grade, he moved with his family back to Fresno, California.
-By sixth grade, he was playing Amateur Athletic Union basketball and practicing for five hours each day.
+Green was born on February 9, 2002, in Merced, California.
+He lived in Livingston, California, before moving to Fresno, California, in third grade.
+By sixth grade, he was playing Amateur Athletic Union (AAU) basketball and practicing for five hours each day.